onryigit/DragonFruit2/ReadMe.md

 - Description from XML comments
 - Handle case where there is no namespace

+## Use of symbols in retrieving CLI values

+If we support alternate providers for testing, configuration based defaults and other scenarios, it seems odd to force CLI specific name munging across the system.
+This would also result in changes in multiple places if an option was changed to an argument or similar.

+As a result, the generated code tracks symbols.
+But, the other data providers won't use that.
+So, there are alternate keys which allow the main key to remain a string, but other keys to be added.
+This will be an implementation detail to most users.

+## Note on the project layout

+We're managing a generator and common files that need to be available in both `netstandard2.0` and `net7.0+` contexts.
+As a result there are a lot of projects at the moment.

+## The static interface methods

+To keep things simple for the common CLI case, we need a mechanism to call a static method based on a generic, especially for the `Create` static method.
+This must be static because it is a factory method.

+We can create the method easily enough, but we need to _call_ it based solely on a generic argument.
+There are a few possible
+approaches:

+- Use a static interface method, and a default interface implementation.
+This is appealing, but requires .NET 7.
+This is the approach in the prototype
+  - Upside: Simple, clean, efficient
+  - Downside: .NET 7 only
+- Use a static extension member against `IArgs` (without a static interface member) or similar
+  - Downside: I'm not clear which frameworks this works on
+  - Downside: It will be messy because the method would have to accept `IArgs` as the member
+  - My intuition says there is joy here, I just haven't spent much time on it

+- Have a base class for `Args` that has a static method taking `IArgs` that throws, but avoids a compile error before generation runs, and then the derived class has a static method on `MyArgs`.
+  - Downside: Does not work, because static methods can't be called via type arguments
+  - Downside: We are stealing the user's inheritance chain

+- Some sort of Builder class that the user specifies
+  - Downside: Much more complex for the user, therefore, not pursuing

+- Something I have not thought of
+- Use reflection to find the method and call it.
+OK, we're not doing this

 -- old notes

 There are several scenarios where you may wish to use the classes in this assembly in other ways.